duncanmwanik/duncanmwanik/README.md

 Compadre, you find yourself here, again?

-be good human...

 Now,
-I fancy myself a maker of all sorts, and, of all nice! 😄
+I fancy myself a maker of all sorts, and mostly, of all nice! 😄